PINNYTU/Profile/README.md

 In this section I will demonstrate some of my proudest data analytics projects and describe the techniques used to solve each problem.
  * ### Market Basket Analysis
    > Problems: Would like to know the brands that La Mer members purchase with.

-   > Techniques: Apriori Algorithm in Association Rule Learning
+   > Techniques: Apriori Algorithm in Association Rule Learning.

    > Output: Brands like Lancome, Clarins, and Estee Lauder show the highest score respectively.
  * ### A/B testing on Udacity Free Trial Screener